Brewing Methods Compared - How to Make Great Coffee at Home

 There’s an art to pouring a great Chemex cup, and we’re here for it, starting with the grind.
 For those grinding at home, coarser grind means faster flow; finer grind means slower flow.
 Find the extraction that tastes good to you, keeping all the aromatic notes and yielding a satisfying body.
 Even still, the act is simple, only taking a few minutes with delicious results.
 The Chemex is particularly suited to beans with bright notes, as well as medium and light roasts, like Costa Rica or Café Domingo.

-Chemex fun fact: these coffeemakers can be placed directly over the gas heat on your stove, should you need to keep things warm.
+Chemex fun fact: these coffeemakers can be placed directly over low heat on a gas stove, should you need to keep things warm.
 (When we say low heat, we mean it.)

 With its smooth boldness—and lower acidity than coffee that’s been brewed hot and then iced—cold brew has an almost cult-like following.
 And while it doesn’t require quite the level of precision as some other brewing techniques, there are a few critical elements to making a worthy cold brew: type of coffee, grind, and time.

-When choosing beans for making cold brew, look to coffees so aromatic that, even without heat, their volatile oils are front and center—like Kenya Auction Lot, Ethiopian Fancy, or bright blends like Big Bang.
+When choosing beans for making cold brew, look to coffees so aromatic that, even without heat, their volatile oils are front and center—like Kenya Auction Lot, Ethiopian Fancy, or bright blends like Big Bang or Baridi Blend.
 And to make the most of the refreshing, crisp notes, we recommend leaving extra-coarsely ground coffee in contact with water for 12 hours.
 More contact time for this brew method means maximum extraction, for flavorful cups with clean finishes.

-Now that you know the difference between these brewing methods and how they can be paired with coffees from different growing regions around the world, as well as roast types, you're ready to start to play.
-Experiment and see which combination of coffee, roast, and brewing method tastes great to you.
+Now that you know the difference between these brewing methods and how they can be paired with coffees from different growing regions around the world, as well as roast types and grind styles, you're ready to start to play.
+Experiment and see which combination of coffee, roast, grind, and brewing method tastes great to you.
 And, in six months, do it again to see if, and how, your tastes have changed.